mKeRix/room-assistant/docs/guide/quickstart-pi-zero-w.md

    sudo systemctl enable room-assistant.service sudo systemctl start room-assistant.service
    ```

+If you see the error `Job for room-assistant.service failed because the control process exited with error code.` then double-check and correct the service file and then type `systemctl daemon-reload`  then `sudo systemctl start room-assistant.service`

 4. Congratulations, you are done! :confetti_ball: You may check the status of the service at any time with `sudo systemctl status room-assistant`. room-assistant will now be started when the Pi Zero W boots.